sarahdavies186/CV/README.md

 ## Hobbies

-- Interest in UX desgin and illustration, I have created multiple logo and website designs for small, upcoming businesses
+- Interest in UX design and illustration, I have created multiple logo and website designs for small, upcoming businesses
 - Reading - getting lost in a fiction or learning something new, my head is often buried in a book
 - Travel and photography - I love to explore new places and cultures with my nikon